Glossary and Guide

 Cross Listed Courses (aka Multiple Offerings)

 One course listed under two, or more, departments.
 EX: SBS 200 is the same course as COMM 200.
-This is found under “Identical To” in the 2013-2014 academic catalog.
+This is found under the academic catalog.
 Please see the academic catalog for more information and terms.